Tipoca/repr/README.md

 - Interpretation of `match`, is it a judgement `a : A` or a test that one is divisible by another (quotient is equal to zero) `a / b`?
 - Representation of the four units
-- TODO Partition of a context, equality between contexts
 - Equational reasoning, bisimulation
 - Induction
 - `True(I, Box<Repr<I>>)` (assertions, dependent types)